 Shut off the black metal for a moment.

-Unfortunately, the crowd was meager in size for a Friday night Pittsburgh gig, most of the too-cool attendees leaving after the exquisite Lady Beast, whom I’ve seen more times than any other band and who meld old-school metal magic and off-the-rails punk anarchy to shocking convincing effect, eclipsing their studio material live, as steel-solid as it is.
-Their reputation as a deadly concert draw is obviously growing.
+Unfortunately, the crowd was meager in size for a Friday night Pittsburgh gig, most of the too-cool attendees leaving after the exquisite Lady Beast, whom I’ve seen more times than any other band and who meld old-school metal magic and off-the-rails punk anarchy to shocking and convincing effect, eclipsing their studio material live, as steel-solid as it is.
+Their reputation as a ferocious concert draw is obviously growing.
 Just when I think I’m getting tired of seeing them, they remind me of how damn good they truly are.
 Deb Levine is a frontwoman’s frontwoman, and her band are absolute soldiers.
 Hipsters wallowing in irony they are not.

 Neither are Limousine Beach, the new group formed by ex-Carousel and current Outsideinside captain Dave Wheeler.
 The Thin Lizzy influence thankfully remains, but the songs have even more going for them now.
 One could hear Starz, Rex, and Riot in those chords and harmonies.
 Several of the songs I heard (they have not yet officially released any studio material) are deserving of the multi-platinum radio fame earned by Boston.
 This is hyper-intelligent pop metal that Limousine Beach is serving up, and you need to find a seat at the table to dig in.
 I impatiently await a record.